citizenfx/fivem-docs/content/docs/server-manual/finding-resources.md

 Resources can be used to add functionality to your server.
 You can find many of the available resources on the [Cfx Marketplace](https://marketplace.cfx.re/) or in the [FiveM Releases](https://forum.cfx.re/c/development/releases/7) / [RedM Releases](https://forum.cfx.re/c/redm-releases/60) section.

 Some may be free, and others may not be.
-The forum and the Cfx.
-Marketplace have filtering functionality, so you can sort through them.
+The forum and the Cfx Marketplace have filtering functionality, so you can sort through them.

 ![pic](/finding-resources/resource-filtering.png)